isotopp/isotopp.github.io/content/posts/2020-05-12-plugs-with-wifi.md

 - 16A (some solutions do only 10A)
 - no cloud account or cloud reporting

 I was imagining something that pushes power consumption to syslog every minute or can log to a graphite.
 I don't actually need on/off relais, but that would be okay to have.
-I have Wifi on 2.4 GHz and 5 GHz everywhere.
-I do not actually have use for a cellphone app or control from outside the Wifi.
+I have Wi-Fi on 2.4 GHz and 5 GHz everywhere.
+I do not actually have use for a cellphone app or control from outside the Wi-Fi.

 There was lifely discussion, and I have been pointed to

 - [Tasmota](https://tasmota.github.io), an alternative firmware for devices based on the ESP8266 chip, and
   - specifically the [Gosund](https://www.amazon.de/gp/product/B085Q5ZR33) plugs, at 24 Euro for a pair they are dirt cheap.
 The plugs are to be controlled with a cellphone app that requires cloud usage, but you are not supposed to use this, but reflash them with Tasmota and then use a local MQTT bridge to run them.
 - The [TP-Link Kasa HS110](https://www.amazon.de/gp/product/B017X72IES).
 The device can be configured with a local cellphone app, not requiring a cloud account, and speaks a simple propietary protocol that has been [reverse engineered](https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/) and [implemented in Python](https://github.com/softScheck/tplink-smartplug).
 The switch has a number of known security problems, and can be controlled and bricked by anyone having access to your local network.
 The Kasa plug comes in at 23 Euro/piece.
-- The [Shelly Plug](https://shop.shelly.cloud/shelly-plug-wifi-smart-home-automation#71) (16A device), also available as Plug S (10A device).
+- The [Shelly Plug](https://shop.shelly.cloud/shelly-plug-Wi-Fi-smart-home-automation#71) (16A device), also available as Plug S (10A device).
 While the devices come with an app and cloud, they have a [documented API](https://shelly-api-docs.shelly.cloud).
 It comes in at 32.40 Euro when ordered from the manufacurer.

-The TP-Link Kasa arrived yesterday and was immediately usable: Plug in, install app, skip cloud registration, put plug into Wifi, and start using it.
+The TP-Link Kasa arrived yesterday and was immediately usable: Plug in, install app, skip cloud registration, put plug into Wi-Fi, and start using it.
 I was only interested into their energy reporting feature and I now know:

 - The oven will consume up to 3200W when heating up.
 - It will consume around 170W while running normally, maintaining level temperature.